Use of Face Coverings

 - Face coverings must be worn during all indoor in-person meetings, even if social distancing can be maintained.

 - Face coverings must be worn at all times in government vehicles, even by a solo occupant.

 - Face coverings are required to be worn in shared offices.

 - In cubicle areas, face coverings are required.
 Where possible, use of plexiglass barriers between cubicles are recommended as an additional countermeasure, but they do not negate the need to wear face coverings.

-- When outdoors, face coverings must be worn if social distancing of 6 feet or more cannot be constantly maintained.
-If you are closer than 6 feet to someone else, even for a few seconds, you must wear a face covering.
+- When outdoors, face coverings must be worn if social distancing of six feet or more cannot be constantly maintained.
+If you are closer than six feet to someone, even for a few seconds, you must wear a face covering.

 - Recommended options for dining include eating alone in an office, in your car, or in a meeting room.
-If you dine indoors, you can take your mask off, but you must maintain a minimum 6-foot distance from others at all times.
+If you dine indoors, you can take your mask off when eating/drinking, but you must maintain a minimum six-foot distance from others at all times.